solariun/atomicx/README.md

 ## Implementations from Work on progress

+* NOW, I am thrilled to announce that AtomicX have `send` and `receive` functions that enables data transferring between two or more threads, allowing real client / server application strategy inside embedded and non-embedded application, this way, small MCUs can be used to easily transport stack data (which is protected in this thread system) to other thread.

 * Ported and enhanced the DotMatrix project, it implements a full Dot Led Matrix scrolling text system with
     - Serial terminal
     - Telnet Terminal